xrxss15/ActivityStatusCheck/ActivityStatusCompanion/app/INTENT_API.md

 ```

 ### Security Considerations
-- All control actions require `Package: net.xrxss15` to prevent unauthorized access
+- All control actions use `RECEIVER_EXPORTED` (no package restriction needed)
-- Worker receiver uses `RECEIVER_NOT_EXPORTED` for security
+- Worker receiver is registered at runtime (not in manifest)
 - Event broadcasts are public (FLAG_INCLUDE_STOPPED_PACKAGES) for Tasker compatibility
 - History responses are internal-only (setPackage, only MainActivity receives)